sri4027/state-surgery/README.md

 icons or CSS frameworks — the artifact uses system font stacks and inline SVG only.
 Colour palette follows the ARC convention.
 Licence: MIT.

-**AI assistance disclosure.** AI assistance (Claude) was used for code, prose, research and debugging throughout, including the model implementation, the browser engine, the experiment harness and this README.
-Every component is documented here and defensible by the team.
-The three engineering findings in §5 were produced by iterative debugging, not copied from any source.
-No mentor was involved.